elenasinel/tech-week/docs/index.md

 **Final Round**: Finals Demo Day: (June 10th and 12th at CogX)

 * 10 June: Come and get inspired at Europe's largest festival for AI, CogX for free!
-Ideate the product you will develop along with your team of 4!
+Ideate the product you will develop alongside your entire team!
 * 11 June: Build your project with the help of expert mentors and submit your project on Devpost
 * 12 June: Demo Day in front of Judges - 2 hrs on Lightning Stage > Judges decide on the final winners (waiting for Tabitha to confirm)
 * 12 June: The winning team presents at CogX final stage